bunkerity/bunkerweb/docs/web-ui.md

 In order to add the page, you can use the existing `src/ui/pages` folder and follow how they are import in the `main.py` file.

 After that, you will get the new page on the built app.

+### Create a standalone page

+Standalone page is an all-in-one html file with js, css and any resources directly in the file.
+This is useful for pages that don't need to be part of the dashboard, or for pages that can't access to external resources like the setup page.

+A standalone is similar to a dashboard page, but the differences is that we need a specifig vite config file like `vite.config.standalone.js` that is using `viteSingleFile` plugin to enable a single file build.

+If you want to create your own standalone page, you can copy the standalone folder in `src/ui/client/standalone` and rename it to your page name.
+You need to create a vite config file based on the `vite.config.standalone.js` updating the build settings.

+In case you want to add the standalone page in built app, you need to update the `build.py` file, and add the output file on the `template` folder **AFTER** the other logic.

+Notice that standalone page is useful for custom plugins pages.